jeremiaheb/rvc/README.md

 5. years: A numeric vector of years to keep.
 6. regions: A character vector of region codes to keep.
 DRY TORT - Dry Tortugas, FLA KEYS: Florida Keys, SEFCRI - Southeast Peninsular Florida.
 7. when_present: A boolean indicating whether only samples in which individuals are seen should be kept (TRUE) or not (FALSE).
+8. group: A lookup table (data.frame): the first column of which is a list of species codes, scientific names, or common names, and the second column of which is a list of names by which to group the species (e.g. Family names, trophic groups, etc).
+If this option is used instead of the statistic being calculated per species, it will be calculated per group.

 ### Length Classes and Length Bins ###
 Any statistic in the rvc package can be calculated for length classes or in length bins by providing the length_bins option.
 Be aware that using length bins can make calculating statistics significantly slower.